alextcowan/sgw-poc-terraform/README.md

 ---
 ## 3. Chrome Configuration
-The admin will need to configure Chrome to leverage proxy mode via the Security Gateway and deployment of the Chrome Enterprise Premium Extension.
+The admin will need to configure Chrome to leverage proxy mode via the Security Gateway and deployment of the Chrome Enterprise Premium extension.

 [Configure Google Chrome proxy mode](https://cloud.google.com/beyondcorp-enterprise/docs/security-gateway-saas-apps#configure-chrome-proxy)